DarrachBarneveld/CoolCoders-PP4/TESTING.md

 ### Lighthouse

 Lighthouse validation was run on all pages (both mobile and desktop) in order to check accessibility and performance.
-At first I received the warning _'Background and foreground colors do not have a sufficient contrast ratio'_ in relation to buttons where I had used the Bootstrap class `btn-info`.
-After I updated the button styling I received the below scores.

 | Page           | Performance | Accessibility | Best Practices | SEO | Screenshot                                                                                                                  |
 | -------------- | :---------: | :-----------: | :------------: | :-: | --------------------------------------------------------------------------------------------------------------------------- |